 MGMT 490.
 Special Topics in Management.
 1 Unit.

 MGMT 495.
 Strategic Management.
 1 Unit.

 An integrated concept of Business Administration that will relate and integrate the principles and problems studied in the various “functional” fields from a corporate management perspective.
 Case studies.
-Prerequisites: ACCT 201, SOBA 201, SOBA 202, and SOBA 203.
+Prerequisites: ACCT 201 and SOBA 201 and SOBA 202 and SOBA 203, or MGMT 305 and FINA 311 and MKTG 315 and ACCT 211 and BSAN 250.
 Requires Senior standing.
 Capstone course.
 Must be taken at Stetson University.